dcunited001/dcunited001.github.io/_drafts/our-revolution-of-empowerment-engineering-diffusion-of-influence.md

 years.
 Humanity has enough problems given our current circumstances and possibility of catastrophe in the near future...
 Why should we permit conflict to burden us more?!
-If we need the best aspects of the human condition to inspire us through this next century, which should we continue to sow the worst seeds of human behavior, fallible at best and malevolent when unchecked?
+If we need the best aspects of the human condition to inspire us through this next century, should we continue to sow the worst seeds of human behavior, fallible at best and malevolent when unchecked?